ruuda/blog/posts/build-system-insights.md

 and might not even be desirable.
 If you are both the author and distributor of a piece of software, then you can exercise full control over the build environment.
-This removes the need for complications such a `configure` script too, because all variables are fixed.
+This removes the need for complications such a `configure` script, because all variables are fixed.
+If you are also the operator then you additionally get to control the runtime environment.
 But if your software is consumed by downstream packagers, or if you are building a library, you might not be in a position to choose the toolchain